mjnguyennz/ml_workshop_kiwiruby/ML_with_PyCall.md

 ## Introduction

 In this exercise, we will explore the machine learning tools available in Python while still writing Ruby.
 This is thanks to a fantastic ruby gem called [`pycall`](https://github.com/mrkn/pycall.rb).
 By using this gem, we can leverage the many Python libraries for data science and data visualisation.
+Unfortunately, this gem relies on Fiddle, which has shown inconsistencies on Windows.
+If you are on Windows, this workshop will work best if you are able to install a Linux VM with Ruby 2.4 installed.

 ## Setup for using PyCall in this workshop

 1. Install Python 3.5.3 or higher.
 These installations will come with package management tool `pip3`, so you will not have to install it separately.
-- If you have Windows or Linux, instructions on installing Python can be found at: http://docs.python-guide.org/en/latest/starting/installation/
+- If you have Linux, instructions on installing Python can be found at: http://docs.python-guide.org/en/latest/starting/install3/linux/#install3-linux - `pipenv` installation is entirely optional for this workshop, but will be useful if you eventually need to manage different python dependencies for different projects.

 - Use Homebrew for Mac installation:
 ```